 In the last blog, I started the discussion on UDI implementation and how it will impact nearly every area of your company.
 Successful implementation will take careful planning and coordination throughout the organization, and in some cases, outside your company.
-As with every other FDA regulation, you will need to have resources available to maintain and update your systems; plus you will need resources to update and maintain the Global UDI Database (GUDID).
+As with every other FDA regulation, you will need to have resources available to maintain and update your systems; plus, you will need resources to update and maintain the Global UDI Database (GUDID).

 What Comes Next?

 The UDI regulation is a maze.
 In trying to solve a maze, it is often easier to start at the end.
 This same philosophy should be used to implement UDI in your company.
 Start your implementation process with the outcome in mind.
 It is more than simply meeting a timeline.
 UDI implementation should be viewed as a way to improve your business with the processes you use every day.
-It should help you standardize your daily processes, especially as it relates to data gathering, label design and communication with your trading partners.
+It should help you standardize your daily processes, especially as it relates to data gathering, label design, and communication with your trading partners.
 This process will yield useful marketing information, which is one of the greatest values resulting from implementing a UDI system.

 Create an Implementation Playbook

 Creating a playbook or strategic plan is a necessary step.
 Without one, your hope of ever successfully implementing UDI requirements will be severely reduced.
 Your playbook should focus on solving real business problems within your organization.
-Problems such as, how will you collect missing data?
-Create “label brand” through standardization?
+Issues such as, how will you collect missing data?
+Create a “label brand” through standardization?
 Are you able to develop a cross-functional team for implementation and beyond?
 Can you streamline your labeling and packing functions?
-What other processes can be improved?
+What can other processes be improved?
 The playbook you develop needs to be tailored to solving your organization’s specific issues.

 Now the Specifics